rail-pay/rail/packages/client/README.md

 const metadata = await vault.getMetadata();
 ```

-If the Vault is set up to use the [default join server](https://github.com/rail-protocol/rail/tree/main/packages/default-join-server) then members can join the Vault by giving a correct secret.
+If the Vault is set up to use the [default join server](https://github.com/rail-protocol/rail/tree/main/packages/default-join-server) then beneficiaries can join the Vault by giving a correct secret.

 Admin can add secrets that allow anyone to join, as well as revoke those secrets, using the following functions:
 ```js